nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ```
 [network_requester]
-# Specifies whether network requester service is enabled in this process.
+# Specifies whether Network Requester service is enabled in this process.
 enabled = true
 ```

 Save, exit and restart your Gateway.
 Now you are an operator of post-smooshed Exit Gateway.

-#### Enable Nym exit policy to an existing Gateway with Network requester functionality
+#### Enable Nym exit policy to an existing Gateway with Network Requester functionality

 In case you already added Network Requester functionality to your Gateway as described above but haven't enabled the [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) there is an easy tweak to do so and turn your node into [Nym Exit Gateway](../faq/smoosh-faq.md#what-are-the-changes).